ceramicnetwork/specs/README.md

 # Ceramic Specifications

-This repository contains the technical specifications for the Ceramic protocol.
-It also contains some example applications that can be built on top of it.
+> This repository contains the technical specifications for the Ceramic protocol.
+It also contains some example applications that can be built on top of it. *For a non-technical introduction to the Ceramic network, see [Ceramic Overview](https://github.com/ceramicnetwork/ceramic/blob/master/OVERVIEW.md).*

 ## Index